 He was 21 when he died.

-It just it goes to show you the power suggestion, but does give me another reason to support embryonic stem cells, not just to recover my hearing, ladies and gentlemen, but to save my cat uh from the future ravages of Alzheimer's.
+So I guess when they can't find a litter box, it just, it goes to show you the power suggestion, but it does give me another reason to support embryonic stem cells, not just to recover my hearing, ladies and gentlemen, but to save my cat from the future ravages of Alzheimer's.

 Researchers find that kids need better online academic skills.